kparc/ksimple/README.md

-   for a handful cosmetic enhancements which have been discussed with atw and are seen as beneficial to the cause. the net amount of non-cosmetic changes made to [ref/a.c](/ref/a.c) should be in range of 20-25 keystrokes.
+   for a handful cosmetic enhancements which have been discussed with atw and are seen as beneficial to the cause. the net amount of non-cosmetic changes made to [ref/a.c](/ref/a.c) should be in range of 20-25 keystrokes. a number of less trivial one-line functions (e.g. `e()`) are presented in "exploded view" to simplify discussion of their control flow and role of individual components.

-4. with the help of the included [makefile](/makefile), kparc's "essay" can be built to any available architecture, e.g. arm, riscv, wasm32 or extensa. default make target assumes presence of a recent gcc, clang or tinyc compiler. there are also two additional handy build targets: `make mm`, which
+4. with help of the included [makefile](/makefile), kparc's "essay" can be built to any available architecture, e.g. arm, riscv, wasm32 or extensa. default make target assumes presence of a recent gcc, clang or tinyc compiler. there are also two additional handy build targets: `make mm`, which